 In this case, SEAT comes out on top, with an average service and repair price of just £181.50 compared to Skoda’s average price of £223.68.
 Generally, full service and MOT prices between the two brands are quite similar, with only a few pounds between them.
 But over a year, these small differences can price add up.

-Skoda has 12 key models, including the new Kodiaq, Karoq, Kamiq, Enyaq iV and Scala, as well as the classic Fabia, Octavia and Superb.
+Skoda has 12 key models, including the new Kodiaq, Karoq, Kamiq, Enyaq iV and Scala (pictured below), as well as the classic Fabia, Octavia and Superb.

 SEAT, on the other hand, has six key models, including the Mii city car, the iconic Ibiza, New Arona, Ateca, Tarraco and the Leon family.